tsukinoko-kun/goreleasertest/README.md

-# Goreleaser test repo
+# Goreleaser CGO

-This is a test repo for CGO with [goreleaser](https://github.com/goreleaser/goreleaser).
+This is a template repo for CGO with [goreleaser](https://github.com/goreleaser/goreleaser).

+It builds binaries for Linux, Windows and macOS.
+All binaries are compiled on the target platform.

+Linux builds use Zig to statically link musl-libc.

+Windows ARM64 uses Zig for cross-compilation from x86_64 to ARM64.

+macOS uses Apple Clang with dynamic linking.